 Child Studies and Youth Development Minor

 This minor prepares students to work with children from birth to age 8.
 Courses focus on growth and development, parent-child relationships, and techniques for working with young children.
 This program is of special interest to those majoring in education, social sciences, speech pathology, or family studies and social work.
-This minor not open to majors in Family Studies and includes Thematic Sequence FSW 4 Children in Families.
+This minor is not open to majors in Family Science and includes Thematic Sequence FSW 4 Children in Families.

 (18 semester hours)